deepbratt/TDW-Framework/README.md

 ## To run the application in local machine

-Create .env file under parent folder and copy the values from .env.example
+Create .env file under root folder and copy the values from .env.example